onqtam/headjack/docs/why/cant_be_evil.md

 > "The tech companies that greenlight transactions, communications, and online behavior have in many ways become the de facto privatized governments of the Western world." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/american-anarchy-chinese-control-international-intermediate#:~:text=the%20tech%20companies%20that%20greenlight%20transactions%2C%20communications%2C%20and%20online%20behavior%20have%20in%20many%20ways%20become%20the%20de%20facto%20privatized%20governments%20of%20the%20Western%20world.)

+> "Facebook and Twitter have succeeded beyond anyone’s expectations, yet they weren’t set up to be governments.
+People didn’t consciously sign a social contract to be governed by them.
+Facebook and Twitter grew to take over much of people’s lives, but have no concept of digital property rights.
+Seizures and silencing weren’t part of the bargain." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/on-network-states#what-is-the-network-state-system:~:text=Facebook%20and%20Twitter,of%20the%20bargain.)

 ██████████████████████████████████████████████████████████████████
 # security & can't be evil
 ██████████████████████████████████████████████████████████████████